AlexanderIbrahim1/pimc-sim/PLAN.md

   - this provides a clean separation between the C++ and Python parts of the project

 ### 2024-03-20
-- how do I implement continuing an interrupted simulation
+- how do I implement continuing an interrupted simulation?

 #### Using a continue file to hold the most recently completed block index
+[DONE:2024-03-20]
 - in the previous MoRiBS, I had a qmc.continue file that I read the most recent block number from
 - I assume I'll use the same strategy:
   - have a function that looks for a "continue" file